ashutoshtiwari13/ClubManagement/README.md

 It accompanies interactive UI and two-way authentication has been used(OTP based).

 ## Installation ##
-The android app is NOT released on play Store for now.
+The android app is not released on play Store for now.
 You can clone the repository and run the code using Android Studio.

 ## Basic UI ##
 ![alt text](https://github.com/ashutoshtiwari13/ClubManagement/blob/master/SS1.jpg)